Curing Sibling Rivalry with Angry Big Brother

 better.
 It will remind him of what he has lost, and trigger those

-3. Welcome the upsets.
-The more he cries the better.
+The more he cries, the better.
 The more he

 gets a chance to thrash around and sweat and push against something, the

-Get his rational brain involved.
-He needs a story to make sense of
+4. Get his rational brain involved.

-sometimes we get time all together and that is wonderful to me, too."
-DON'T let him be mean to his brother.
-Say "In this house, you can be as mad as you want, but we are not mean to each other.
-Your brother is not causing these feelings.
-These are your feelings.
-I will help you with them, you can tell me all about them, but you can't be mean with them to your brother."
+Don't allow meanness toward his brother.
+Say: "In this house, you can feel as mad as you want, but we aren't mean to each other.
+Your brother isn't causing these feelings—these are your feelings.
+I'll help you with them, you can tell me everything about them, but you can't hurt your brother."

 Frequently say things like "You can be mad at someone and still love them."

-fine thing to do.
+Hang in there.
+You're not causing this.
+Having your second son was a fine thing to do.
 Your oldest WILL get past this.
-He just needs a little
+He just needs a little help from you.